fuhsjr00/bug.n/doc/configuration_variables.md

   4. the progress bar indicating a discharging battery with a remaining charge of less than ten percent
-  5. the progress bar indicating a charging battery The default values are retrieved from the "Window Color and Appearance" settings.
+  5. the progress bar indicating a charging battery

 `Config_normFgColor=`
 > The normal foreground color of the following bar elements: